-Zoom LTI Pro activity allows you to schedule class meetings in GauchoSpace just as you would in the Zoom app.
-When the activity is added to your coursepage, it creates a birds-eye view of your Zoom account and allows you to view and schedule your class meetings through GauchoSpace or your Zoom account.
-One great feature of this tools is that you can schedule reoccurring meetings that generates a Zoom entry for each meeting that begins at the specified time and date.
-You will only need to add the activity to your coursepage once because all course meetings can be managed through the a single ZOOM LTI Pro activity.
+Zoom LTI Pro activity is officially supported by Zoom and incorporates new features, allowing you to schedule class meetings in GauchoSpace through an interface that is similar to that of Zoom's familiar app.
+In particular, when the activity is added to your course page, it creates a birds-eye view of your Zoom account and allows you to view and schedule your class meetings through GauchoSpace or your Zoom account.
+A great feature of this tool is that you can schedule reoccurring meetings that generate a Zoom entry for each meeting that begins at the specified time and date.
+You will only need to add the activity to your course page once because all course meetings can be managed through the a single ZOOM LTI Pro activity.

-1. On your coursepage, click the "Turn editing on" button on the upper right, then click the "Advanced tools" button just below it so that it reads "Advanced tools ON".
+1. On your coursepage, click the "Turn editing on" button on the upper right.

 2. Go to your general section or week section and click the "Add an activity or resource" link on the bottom right of the section.

-3. From the activity and resource list, select Zoom Pro LTI, then click Add.
+3. From the Recommended list, select Zoom Pro LTI.

 In the activity settings, the Zoom Pro LTI activity will appear as an external tool.
 This is because it is an external tool hosted in Zoom, but credentials are passed onto Zoom through you GauchoSpace login to provide you a birds-eye view of Zoom.